rkthomps/graphsage-route/README.md

 # graphsage-route
 Implementation of a reinforcement learning agent that minimizes the delay of routing over a realistic AS-level topology.
+Read the [paper](graphsage-route-paper.pdf) for details.

 *Author*: Kyle Thompson (rkthomps@calpoly.edu)